-If you’re considering hiring a lawyer to help you obtain a patent, you are in a unique position to consider the impact of your business’s size on your bottom line.
+If you are at the stage of considering hiring a patent lawyer to help you obtain a patent, you likely are in a unique position of needing to consider the impact of your business’s size on your bottom line.
 Think about it this way…

 Whenever you hire an employee, you are adding a definite (known) cost that will generate indefinite (unknown) revenue.
-It is a very real possibility that the indefinite (unknown) revenue which your employee will generate it less than the definite (known) cost to your business of hiring him/her.
-That is to say, hiring an employee creates a non-trivial risk of losing money which must be mitigated.
+It is a very real possibility that the indefinite (unknown) revenue which your employee will generate is less than the definite (known) cost to your business of employing that employee.
+In other words, hiring an employee creates a non-trivial risk of losing money which must be mitigated.

 To retain a talented such person in a competitive industry (where you cannot simply lower the amount you pay your employee without risk of losing them to a competitor, thus hurting your business), your best bet for mitigating risk is to maximize the probability that your employee will generate a profit instead of a loss.

 Different businesses do this differently.
 In law, tasks that would take less time to do oneself then to explain to another are billed to the client both for the explanation and the carrying out.
 At Mutchler Patent, we stay small to save you the inefficiency costs on which traditional firms make their bread and butter.